 Livento Group (NUGN) Logistics Project Offering Initialization

-/EIN News/ -- New York, NY, Jan.
-17, 2023 (GLOBE NEWSWIRE) -- NuGene International, Inc./Livento Group, Inc. (OTC Pink: NUGN), a dynamic group that specializes in acquiring and developing companies with disruptive business models in film, content, and technology for fund managers, announced the start of the Public Offering process for its logistics project “EuroDot”.
+New York, NY, Jan.
+17, 2023 (GLOBE NEWSWIRE) -- NuGene International, Inc./Livento Group, Inc. NUGN, a dynamic group that specializes in acquiring and developing companies with disruptive business models in film, content, and technology for fund managers, announced the start of the Public Offering process for its logistics project "EuroDot".

 "The project has entered the final stages where all aspects of the deal and process are in place, and we are finalizing the legal and financial documents to list on www.otcmarkets.com via a Reg A listing.
 We decided to list in the American market because of investors' interest and the further acquisitions that EuroDot plan for in the USA.
 At this moment we invite interested parties to participate through an expression of interest, so we build a strong base of initial investors," commented David Stybr, Livento Group CEO.
 Investment enquiries and instructions can be found at the base of this press release